roytang/blog/content/posts/2008/04/shadowmoor-sneak-peek.md

 [Incremental Blight][1]

 and played some flavor of black.
-After browsing the Green-White hybrids though, it&'s obviously similar to my Prerelease pool in that I get two of the cheatyface aura
+After browsing the Green-White hybrids though, it's obviously similar to my Prerelease pool in that I get two of the cheatyface aura

 [Shield of the Oversoul][2]